libra/website/docs/my-first-transaction.md

   >> Minting coins
   [ERROR] Error minting coins: Server unavailable, please retry and/or check **if** host passed to the client is running
   ```
 * If your balance was not updated after submitting a transaction, wait a moment and query the balance again.
-It may take a moment if the blockchain is experiencing a very high volume of transactions.
+There may be a delay if the blockchain is experiencing a very high volume of transactions.
 If your balance still is not updated, please try minting again.

 * To check if an account exists, query the account state.
 For an account with index 0 enter this: